Ankh-Morpork: History

 The Assassins' Guild was founded on 27 August AM1512 by Sir Gyles de Munforte as the de Munforte School for Gentlemen Assassins.
 Sir Gyles was a warrior knight who, during his crusades in Klatch, was intrigued by the Klatchian tradition of professional gentleman assassins, and decided to set up a similar organisation at home, only without the drugs.
-In AM1576, the school was elevated to the status of a Guild and the name was changed to the Royal Guild of Assassins.
-The 'Royal' was dropped after the 'events' of AM1688 (i.e. the Ankh-Morpork Civil War, as a result of which the monarchy was overthrown).
+In AM1576, it became a Guild and changed its name to the Royal Guild of Assassins.
+The "Royal" was dropped after the "events" of AM1688 (i.e. the Ankh-Morpork Civil War, in which the monarchy was overthrown).

-In response to huge demand among the aristocracy for their children to receive the well-rounded education the Guild offered, the Guild's charter was expanded to include those intending to gain skills in proper Assassination.

-For most of its history, the Assassins Guild School was a male-only establishment (although talented, self-taught women might become members of the Guild itself); however, it has recently become co-educational.
+Although talented, self-taught women might become members of the Guild itself, until recently the Assassins Guild School itself was a male-only establishment.

-It is said to be the only school of assassination on the Discworld.
-However, assassination began in Klatch, and it is stated in Interesting Times that there is a small, very select Guild in Hunghung, in the Agatean Empire.
+It is said to be the only school of assassination on the Discworld, though the invention of organized assassination is said to have begun in Klatch, and it is stated in Interesting Times that there is a small, very select Guild in Hunghung within the Agatean Empire.

+The unwillingness of the Assassins' Guild to accept contracts that might undermine the city led it to suspend contracts on both the Patrician and the Commander of the City Watch.
+This led to the rise of unlicensed assassins such as the banshee Mr Gryle in Going Postal and Mr Pin and Mr Tulip of the New Firm in The Truth.

 Currency

 The AM$ (Ankh-Morpork dollar) is equal to 100 pennies (pence).
-Under Ankh-Morporkian tradition, ten pence can be referred to as a shilling, twenty-five pence as half a ton, and fifty pence as a nob/a ton/half a bar/a knocker.

 The AM$ is reputedly the hardest currency outside of the Agatean Empire.
 A dollar coin is the size of a Venetian sequin, and although theoretically made of gold the metal has been adulterated so many times that, according to The Discworld Companion:

-In Making Money, Moist von Lipwig, as deputy chairman of the Royal Mint of Ankh-Morpork (acting under authority of the actual chairman, a small dog named Mr. Fusspot), sought to take Ankh-Morpork off of the gold standard and make the Ankh-Morpork dollar a fiat currency backed by the economy of the city.
-And, inspired by the trend of Ankh-Morpork citizens using stamps as currency, von Lipwig introduces banknotes for multi-dollar denominations, with the five-dollar note possibly incorporating imps as an anti-forgery measure.
+In Making Money, deputy chairman of the Royal Mint Moist von Lipwig (acting under authority of the actual chairman, a small dog named Mr. Fusspot) sought to take Ankh-Morpork off the gold standard and make the Ankh-Morpork dollar a fiat currency backed by the economy of the city.
+And, inspired by the Ankh-Morpork citizens using stamps as currency, he introduced banknotes for multi-dollar denominations.
+Making Money "has often been highlighted as an example of Pratchett’s perspicacity, thanks to its superb depictions of the precarious unreality of banking systems."